 Assistant Director of Athletic Bands

-Robert Anderson, Laura Byrne, Dan Davis, Derrison Duarte, Jason Foureman, Pierce Freelon, Nicole House, Sue Klausmeyer, Stephen Levitin, Melissa Zwicker Martin, Andrew McAfee, David McChesney, Susan Moeser, Andrea Moore, Mérida Negrete, Edmund Paolantonio, Hugh Partridge, John Pederson, Leah Peroutka, Matthew Savage, Michael Schultz, Timothy Sparks, William Stewart, Thomas Taylor.
+Robert Anderson, John Brackett, Laura Byrne, Dan Davis, Derison Duarte, Jason Foureman, Pierce Freelon, Nicole House, Sue Klausmeyer, Stephen Levitin, Melissa Zwicker Martin, Andrew McAfee, David McChesney, Susan Moeser, Andrea Moore, Mérida Negrete, Edmund Paolantonio, Hugh Partridge, John Pederson, Leah Peroutka, Matthew Savage, Michael Schultz, Timothy Sparks, William Stewart, Thomas Taylor.

 Students are admitted to the various degree programs through the regular admissions process established by the University.
-Prospective students intending to major in music are urged to contact the Department of Music for an audition during the year prior to anticipated enrollment in order to strengthen their application credentials and to compete for scholarships offered by the department, including the prestigious William R. Kenan Jr. Music Scholarship Program.
-Students holding these scholarships are normally required to pursue a major in music should seek information on the theory placement exam and contact the appropriate studio teacher and ensemble conductor for information on audition requirements.
+Prospective students intending to major in music are urged to contact the Department of Music for an audition during the year prior to their anticipated enrollment in order to strengthen their application credentials and to compete for scholarships offered by the department, including the prestigious William R. Kenan Jr. Music Scholarship.
+Current students intending to major in music should seek information on the theory placement exam and contact the appropriate studio teacher and ensemble conductor for information on audition requirements.